-The Chicago Blackhawks Foundation and A Better Chicago have launched a new partnership, One West Side, focused on equipping local leaders and fueling programs and services that enable Chicago's youth to thrive at all stages of life.
+The Chicago Blackhawks Foundation and A Better Chicago, alongside generous support partner United Airlines, continue their partnership, One West Side, focused on equipping local leaders and fueling programs and services that enable Chicago's youth to thrive at all stages of life.

 One West Side is focused on strengthening organizations deeply embedded in their communities with exceptional leaders poised to expand their impact.
 Collectively, the selected grantees reach Chicagoans at every stage of life -- from birth to young adulthood -- supporting education, social-emotional learning, mentorship opportunities, skills training and leadership development.